MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

 1. From the Azure DevOps left menu, navigate to **Pipelines** and select **Pipelines** again.
 Next, select **All** to open all pipeline definitions, not just the Recent ones.

-    > **Note**: if you kept all previous pipelines from previous lab exercises, this new pipeline might have reused a default **EShopOnWeb (#)** sequence name for the pipeline) as shown in below screenshot.
-Select a pipeline (most probably the one with the highest sequence number, select Edit and validate it points to the m09l16-pipeline.yml code file
+    > **Note**: if you kept all previous pipelines from previous lab exercises, this new pipeline might have reused a default **EShopOnWeb (#)** sequence name for the pipeline as shown in below screenshot.
+Select a pipeline (most probably the one with the highest sequence number, select Edit and validate it points to the m09l16-pipeline.yml code file).

     ![Screenshot of Azure Pipelines showing eShopOnWeb runs](images/m3/eshoponweb-m9l16-pipeline.png)